getodk/docs/odk1-src/aggregate-deployment-planning.rst

 You can also go without Aggregate altogether and use :doc:`ODK Briefcase  <briefcase-intro>`.

-This document provides general advise for thinking through your deployment decisions.
+This document provides general advice for thinking through your deployment decisions.

 .. _aggregate-deployment-considerations: